 Note When a base station with a 12V PA is configured for Deep Sleep, digital out 1 is dedicated to Power Saving control and should not be used for any other Task Manager function.

 Two ways of making the Power Saving control connection between the 12V PA and reciter are described below.
-The circled numbers in the following instructions refer to Figure 2.2 on page 19.
+The circled numbers in the following instructions refer to Figure 2.3.